els-390/CI-Hackathon1-QuizProject/LUKEREADME.md

   <tr>
-    <td>As a user I want to be able to veiw my previous scores and see my personal best.</td>
+    <td>As a user, I want to be able to view my previous scores and see my personal best.</td>
     <td>Highest score from previous use visible (cookies required)</td>
     <td>N/A</td>
   </tr>